 Make sure that your options are extensions and not add-ons.
 So for the original example of doing a marketing website redesign, natural up-sells would be these:

 Note that the extension options are also bundled and feature one single price.

-Here’s another example if you ran a social media service.
+Here’s another example if you run a social media service.
 Your basic solution is to manage your client’s Twitter account.
 An enhanced option would be to manage the Twitter account and get 1,000 followers per month.
-The premium option would be to manage the account, get the 1,000 followers, and get 10 influencers per month.
+The premium option would be to manage the account, get 1,000 followers, and get 10 influencers per month.

 The best part about adding options?
 If you add the right up-sells, you could earn up to 30% more per client.